nimishamw/diem/developers.diem.com/docs/tools/cli-reference.md

           number_of_coins - The number of coins transferred to receiver account. currency_code - Which currency to transfer.
-For example, `Coin1`. gas_unit_price_in_micro_diems - The unit price to pay for gas. max_gas_amount_in_micro_diems - Max units of gas user is willing to pay for this transaction.
+For example, `Coin1`. gas_unit_price_in_micro_diems - The unit price to pay for gas. max_gas_amount_in_micro_diems - Max units of gas user is willing to pay for this transaction.---

----

 #### `query | q` &mdash; Query data from destination chain.
 All query operations are blocking.
 Subcommands include: